BuildsWithKing/30-days-solidity-challenge/README.md

 ### 🚀 One Smart Contract or Dev Task Every Day – From Zero to Smart Contract Hero

-This repository contains my daily smart contract builds and development tasks as part of my 30-day Solidity mastery challenge.
+This repository contains my daily smart contract builds and development tasks as part of my 30-days Solidity mastery challenge.
 The goal is to master core Solidity concepts — including structs, mappings, modifiers, custom errors, access control, testing, and deployment — by building real-world smart contracts *and* leveling up with *Foundry testing and scripting*.

 ---
 > 🟢 *New to Solidity?*
 > 👉 [Start Here – Beginner Guide](https://github.com/BuildsWithKing/start-here-solidity)

+> ⚠ Note: This repository is part of my personal 30 Days Solidity Challenge.
+> All code here represents daily progress and learning — not open for pull requests.
+> Feedback or suggestions are welcome via GitHub Issues or [DMs](https://www.linkedin.com/in/michealking-buildswithking?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app).

 ---
 > “I believe mastery comes through consistency — and I’m here to prove it.”
 — Michealking 👑